K3 surfaces with non-symplectic involution and compact irreducible G_2-manifolds: Introduction

-It is an interesting problem to find further classes of threefolds $\oW$ suitable for application of the connected sum method~\cite{Ko}.This is essentially a problem in algebraic geometry, as can be seen from Proposition~\ref{alg}.
+It is an interesting problem to find further classes of threefolds $\oW$ suitable for application of the connected sum method~\cite{Ko}.
+This is essentially a problem in algebraic geometry, as can be seen from Proposition~\ref{alg}.
 One such class of threefolds arises as a direct generalization of~\cite[\S 6]{Ko} by blowing up an appropriately chosen finite sequence of curves, rather than one curve, in a Fano threefold (Example~\ref{mult}).
 A full classification of appropriate sequences of curves extending the classification of non-singular Fano threefolds~\cite{Is,MoMu,MoMu2} is a separate issue to be dealt with elsewhere.
 More generally, a promising strategy is to start with threefolds of negative Kodaira dimension with vanishing cohomology of their structure sheaves ($H^{i}(\mco_\oW)=0$ for $0<i\leq 3$) and consider their birational transformations which have smooth anticanonical divisors.
 We also note that Corti, Haskins and Pacini~\cite{CHP} found suitable examples of $\oW$ using weakly Fano threefolds.

-This paper is organized as follows.
+The paper is organized as follows.
 We begin in \S\ref{sum} by giving a brief introduction to the Riemannian holonomy~$G_2$ and a review of the conditions on a pair of complex threefolds $\oW_1,\oW_2$ and their anticanonical $K3$ divisors $D_1,D_2$ required for the connected sum construction.
 The section also includes new remarks and observations.
-In \S\ref{nsk3} we recall some results about $K3$ surfaces with non-symplectic involution.
-These are applied in \S\ref{3fold} where a class of threefolds $\oW$ is constructed.
+In \S\ref{nsk3} we recall some results about $K3$ surfaces with non-symplectic involution including the important role of sublattices of the K3 lattice.
+These results are applied in \S\ref{3fold} where a class of threefolds $\oW$ is constructed.
 We then apply in \S\ref{g2mfds} and \S\ref{further} the method of~\cite{Ko} and show that, under rather general conditions, the latter threefolds and the blow-ups of Fano threefolds form pairs suitable for application of the connected sum construction and discuss the resulting examples of compact manifolds with holonomy~$G_2$.
+There is also a short appendix giving possible values of invariants of Fano threefolds and $K3$ surfaces with non-symplectic involution.